-The 2021 millage rate for the School District was maintained at 19.69 for maintenance and operations.
-This allowed the School District to be able to provide salary increases and to continue to maintain standard operations.
-This also allowed the School District to help sustain the School Nutrition Program which has been severely affected by COVID-19.
+In 2022, the School District reduced the millage rate to 18.69 for maintenance and operations due to the increase in the local tax digest.
+This still allowed the School District to be able to provide salary increases and to continue to maintain standard operations.
 Additionally, sales tax collections continue to provide sufficient funding to meet the ESPLOST funded bond principal and interest obligations.